fernando-arancibia/SQL-pizzeria_dahsboard/README.md

 This query stock1(s1) corresponds to Dashboard 2 and responds to:

-1. Total quantity by ingredient
+1. Total quantity by ingredient.
-2. Total cost of ingredients
+2. Total cost of ingredients.
-3. Calculated cost of pizza
+3. Calculated cost of pizza.

 and additional subquery is elaborated for dashboard 2